The people of GAIA

 Laguna de Apoyo, discovered by scientists working in a GAIA project.
 This species is easily

 seen while diving in Laguna de Apoyo.
+Join us in a study of this endemic fish species.
 Photo Ad Konings.

-The Gaia Program experts support wildlife studies important to the economy of Nicaragua, such as the impacts of windmills on wildlife.
+Gaia experts support wildlife studies important to the economy of Nicaragua, such as the impacts of windmills on wildlife.
 A major

 wind farm in Rivas is located along an important bird migration corridor.
 Photo